Japan buys disputed islands, China sends patrol ships

 Geng accused Japan of "using all kinds of excuses to expand its armaments, and repeatedly creating regional tensions".

-Beijing has avoided sending military forces into disputed seas at the heart of quarrels with neighbors, including Japan, instead using civilian government vessels to stake its claims.
+Beijing has avoided sending military forces into disputed seas at the heart of quarrels with neighbours, including Japan, instead using civilian government vessels to stake its claims.

 China's Xinhua news agency reported that two China Marine Surveillance (CMS) vessels reached the waters around the islets on Tuesday morning.
 The government force is in charge of enforcing law and order in China's waters, but operates separately from the navy.